 If you in are a lower-income property and want to be considered for the means-tested ECO grants, you should call the Energy Saving Advice Service on 0300 123 1234.

-If you are considering either cavity wall insulation or solid wall insulation then you may be able to receive financial assistance under the eco scheme.
+If you are considering either cavity wall insulation or loft insulation then you may be able to receive financial assistance under the eco scheme.
 You can contact your energy supplier to find out more.

 How else can I save energy?